-CAOS provides conflict coaching (CC) for individuals who are experiencing difficulties as a result of an unresolved dispute,a complaint,a relationship breakdown, anger management issues, experiences of bullying or other difficult situations they are involved in.
+CAOS provides Conflict Coaching for individuals who are experiencing difficulties as a result of an unresolved dispute, a complaint, a relationship breakdown, anger management issues, experiences of bullying or other difficult situations they are involved in.

 The difficulty could be at work, within the family, in the neighbourhood, anywhere.

-This page explains what is involved and the thinking behind this support service and provides links to pages describing the ways in which it can be used in different situations.
+This page explains some of what is involved and the thinking behind this support service and provides links to pages describing the ways in which it can be used in different situations.

 Call us on 020 3371 7507 for more information or contact us via the form lower down this page.